Skip navigation

 Toby Thorpe

-COMMUNITY ENGAGEMENT MANAGER, TASMANIA
+TASMANIA COMMUNITY ENGAGEMENT MANAGER

 Toby is a dedicated community leader and sustainability advocate, residing in regional Tasmania.
 His passion for community and its well-being has been the driving force behind his work in building capacity and opportunity for sustainable initiatives with young people around the world.
 He has been dedicated to ensuring that everyone's voice is heard and that the needs of the community are met, and was recently elected the youngest Deputy Mayor in Tasmanian history at the Huon Valley Council.
 He believes that sustainability and economic development go hand in hand and has worked tirelessly to advocate for transition to renewable energy sources.
 Toby's experience in developing a community-owned renewable energy centre, as well as his work in engaging with the community, makes him a valuable asset to the team.